 The Tudor Merchants House is the oldest house still standing and was built during the 15th century.
 It was originally a storefront and home for a merchant and his family, who likely sold cloth, coal, spices, and vinegar.
-The three-story building is furnished with decorations and furniture that depict how the house would have looked like back in the day, even featuring some original wall paintings from that time.
+The three-story building is furnished with decorations and furniture that depict how the house looked back in the day.
+It even features some original wall paintings from that time!
 The Tudor Merchant’s House is right next to the old harbour, and easy to find thanks to good signage.

 The Tudor merchant’s house offers insight into daily life five centuries ago, including leisure pastimes.
-One of those pursuits is Three Men’s Morris, a very popular game in the Roman period and from the Middle Ages.
-This board game is found carved into the cloister benches of many Cathedrals, to the 17th and 18th C. It is simple to play but highly strategic.
-In the game displayed here, the players have three men each and with each turn, place them on the board trying to make a row of three, while also stopping their opponent from doing so.
+One of those pursuits is Three Men’s Morris, a popular game in the Roman period and from the Middle Ages.
+This board game is found carved into the cloister benches of many Cathedrals, to the 17th and 18th C. In the game displayed here, players have three men each and with each turn, place them on the board trying to make a row of three, while also stopping their opponent from doing so.
 Rows of three may be along each side, or along the orthogonal (+) or diagonal crosses.
-Once all six men are on the board, players take it in turn to move one man each turn to an adjacent position on the board trying to make a row of three.
+Once all six men are on the board, players take turns to move one man each turn to an adjacent position on the board trying to make a row of three.
 Once one player achieves this, his opponent is reduced to two men and has lost.

 While visiting, you can check out the Merchant’s Shop, or time travel by dressing in period costume.
 View the painted clothes depicting real-life scenes from the 15th century.